Grenfell Tower fire: Costs

+This means that the direct costs of the fire are about 4,000 times higher than the £293,368 saved by the tower's builders by using combustible instead of non-combustible cladding.

 Aftermath

 A total of 151 homes were destroyed in the tower and surrounding area.
 People from surrounding buildings were evacuated due to concerns that the tower might collapse.

 The fire also severely affected three low-rise "finger blocks" adjoining Grenfell Tower.
 Their residents were evacuated due to the fire.
 The blocks, Barandon Walk, Testerton Walk and Hurstway Walk, also lost access to hot water as they shared a boiler beneath Grenfell Tower that was destroyed in the fire.

 Direct causes

 Refrigerator

-It was initially reported that the fire had been started by a faulty refrigerator.
-Police confirmed on 23 June that a faulty fridge-freezer had initially started the fire and named the model as a FF175BP fridge-freezer produced under the Hotpoint brand by Indesit.
-Owners of the types FF175BP and FF175BG were urged to register their appliance with the manufacturer to receive any updates.
+On 23 June, police confirmed that the fire had started in a faulty Hotpoint FF175B fridge-freezer, manufactured by Hotpoint Indesit, in flat 16.
+Owners of models FF175BP and FF175BG were urged to register their appliance with the manufacturer to receive any updates.
 Sixty-four thousand of these models were made between March 2006 and July 2009, after which the model was discontinued.
 It is unknown how many are still in use.

 The Department for Business, Energy and Industrial Strategy (BEIS) commissioned a product safety investigation into the Hotpoint FF175B fridge-freezer.
 Independent experts examined the remains of the appliance recovered from Grenfell and exemplar models of the same type.
 They concluded that the design met all legal safety requirements, and there was no need to issue a recall of the model.
-Consumer group Consumers' Association complained that the legal requirements were inadequate.
+The Consumers' Association complained that the legal requirements were inadequate.

-Tenants had repeatedly complained about electrical power surges causing appliances to smoke and such a surge may have set the fridge-freezer on fire.
+Tenants had repeatedly complained about electrical power surges causing appliances to smoke, and such a surge may have set the fridge-freezer on fire.
 The local authority knew about complaints and had paid tenants compensation for damaged appliances.
 Nonetheless, the surges continued.
 Judith Blakeman, a local Labour councillor, said the surges affected many appliances including fridges.
-Blakeman maintains that the cause of the surges was never solved.
+In July 2017, Blakeman said the cause of the surges had not been found.

-On 27 November 2018, evidence given to the Grenfell Tower inquiry by electrical investigating engineer J. Duncan Glover suggested that in Flat 16 the fridge-freezer compressor relay wiring was not tightly fitted.
-In his view, this probably created additional electrical resistance leading to overheating and igniting the outer plastic insulation of the wire at 90 °C (200 °F).
-Glover described the state of the fusebox following a short circuit to the compressor.
-During questioning, he compared US and UK safety standards, noting that US regulations require a steel back to the fridge to help contain a fire, whereas UK fridges were allowed to have only a plastic backing.